contentful/slash-developers/docs/concepts/developer-environments.md

 ![Invite user to the space](https://images.contentful.com/tz3n7fnw4ujc/1kP0hQCIsIA8s822Uks24s/0bbddb6188b25fce1c83e227ce0fd679/invite-user.png)

-If that new user creates an item of content, it appears in a draft state for all users with the appropriate editorial role.
+If that new user creates or edits an item of content, these changes will stay in a draft state until a user with the appropriate editorial role publishes them.

 ![New entry in a draft state](https://images.contentful.com/tz3n7fnw4ujc/p30nNB86D6AuQaaowO0S/d9ea86c4e5d1768ff31a4fec3a3334c6/entry-status.png)